smirarab/skimming_scripts/Skim_processing_pipelines/Installation_guide.md

 # Installation guide for Genome Skim processing pipelines

-**NOTE:** Most of the tools would be installed through the conda distribution within an activated conda environment in the working shell.
+**Important Note on Conda:** Most of the tools would be installed through the conda distribution within an activated conda environment in the working shell.

 * Whenever you are using any of the pipelines, make sure that you change the env name in the `conda_source.sh` [script](https://github.com/smirarab/skimming_scripts/blob/master/Skim_processing_pipelines/Pipelines/conda_source.sh).
 Refer to `CONDAENV=GSkim` in the script where `GSkim` should be changed to your environment's name corresponding to all the tool installations.
 * In the example below, we would change the `conda_source.sh` [script](https://github.com/smirarab/skimming_scripts/blob/master/Skim_processing_pipelines/Pipelines/conda_source.sh) to say `CONDAENV=tutorial`